 Disability Benefits Can Ease the Burden Insomnia Has Created for You

-Chronic insomnia is defined as inability to maintain sleep for a minimum of 3 nights a week, for at least one consecutive month.
+Chronic insomnia is generally acknowledged as the inability to maintain sleep for a minimum of three nights a week, for at least one consecutive month.
 For people who suffer from chronic insomnia, the effects can be devastating.
-This condition can cause a decrease in reaction time, lowered performance at work, a weakened immune system and an increase in the severity of long-term illnesses such as high blood pressure.
+This condition can cause a decrease in reaction time, lowered performance at work, a weakened immune system and an increase in the severity of long-term illnesses such as high blood pressure

 It’s also worth noting that there are actually two types of chronic insomnia.
 Primary insomnia occurs when this condition isn’t directly linked to another health problem.
 Even though primary insomnia isn’t caused by another health issue, it can still cause unwanted symptoms like decreased memory, tension headaches, constipation and even depression.

 Secondary insomnia refers to a case of chronic insomnia that is directly linked to another health condition.
 Menopause, anxiety, and Parkinson’s disease are all examples of conditions that can cause secondary insomnia.
 People who deal with chronic pain from back and joint problems and fibromyalgia also often suffer from secondary insomnia.

 Because sleep plays such a crucial role in short- and long-term well-being, either form of chronic insomnia can make it difficult for sufferers to function.
 If you suffer from chronic insomnia, you may have difficulty performing the tasks expected of you at work.
 In fact, chronic insomnia can be so bad that you’re unable to maintain a job.
 In that case, you may need disability in order to take care of your basic financial needs.